-University of Lahore
+University of Lahore, Lahore, Pakistan

-Bagbhanpura College Lahore
+Bagbhanpura College Lahore, Lahore, Pakistan

 Results The mesophilic to thermophilic phase of composting mixture is prolonged due to the rise in temperature, pH and ammonia that steadily decrease near the maturation phase.
-The humifcation rate (HR), humifcation index (HI), degree of polymerization (DP) and cation exchange capacity (CEC) increased in enriched compost as compared to unenriched with the composting process.
-The germination index (GI) of enriched compost (C/N:10.8) was signifcantly greater than unenriched compost (C/N:23.43).
-These all maturity indices, i.e., C/N, CE, HI, DP, HR revealed the signifcant correlation with each other.
-In the incubation study, nitrogen mineralization was also evaluated and nitrogen was applied at the rate of 50 kg-N/ha using the enriched and unenriched compost and found high mineralization in enriched compost due to low C/N. A laboratoryscale pot experiment was also conducted, applied the compost at a rate of 100 kg-N/ha and recorded the encouraging results in growth and nutrition value of Abelmoschus esculentus plant.
-Conclusion It was concluded that use of additives have a signifcant impact on humifcation of poultry waste.
+The humification rate (HR), humification index (HI), degree of polymerization (DP) and cation exchange capacity (CEC) increased in enriched compost as compared to unenriched with the composting process.
+The germination index (GI) of enriched compost (C/N:10.8) was significantly greater than unenriched compost (C/N:23.43).
+These all maturity indices, i.e., C/N, CE, HI, DP, HR revealed the significant correlation with each other.
+In the incubation study, nitrogen mineralization was also evaluated and nitrogen was applied at the rate of 50 kg-N/ha using the enriched and unenriched compost and found high mineralization in enriched compost due to low C/N. A laboratory scale pot experiment was also conducted, applied the compost at a rate of 100 kg-N/ha and recorded the encouraging results in growth and nutrition value of Abelmoschus esculentus plant.